-How Will Small Firms Pass on Ownership to the Next Generation?
+How Will Small Firms Pass on Ownership to the Next Generation?by

 Like many businesses across the country, small and family-owned CPA practices are facing mounting challenges when it comes to passing the torch to a second generation.